opendesigndev/octopus-specs/packages/specs-renderer/README.md

 This should allow to update the subtree from upstream repo somehow but I did not test that hypothesis.

-There are also two files in layouts folder copied verbatim (sans comment on top) from open-design-docs too.
+There are also few files in `layouts` folder copied verbatim (sans comment on top) from open-design-docs too.
 Also src/next/router and src/.../Markdown.tsx are there so that no patching of original source is neccessary.